Solana vs Ethereum (2026): 6 Key Differences That Actually Impact Ecosystem Growth

 Is Solana growing faster than Ethereum?

-In certain periods, Solana has shown faster user and transaction growth, but this does not necessarily reflect long-term sustainability.
+In some periods, Solana shows faster user growth, but this does not necessarily translate into long-term dominance.

 Why does Ethereum have more liquidity?